-Many adults drink socially with friends or enjoy a glass of wine with dinner but drinking in moderation is different from suffering from alcoholism.
-If you are concerned that your parent is an alcoholic you are not alone.
+Many adults drink socially with friends or enjoy a glass of wine with dinner, but drinking in moderation is different from suffering from alcoholism.
+If you are concerned that your parent has a problem with drinking alcohol you are not alone.
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), more than 1 out of 10 children in the US live with a parent who has problems with alcohol.
 There are others who understand your concerns and there are ways to get help.

-How do I know if my parent is an alcoholic?
+How do I know if my parent has Alcohol Use Disorder (AUD)?

 The first and most important thing to understand is, alcoholism is an addiction.
 An addiction happens within a person’s brain where a change in brain chemistry causes a person to compulsively seek out something despite harmful consequences.
-This means that, while a person’s initial decision to start drinking was something he/she chose, the continued act of drinking is often something he/she has limited control over because of the way the brain is changed.
+This means that, while a person’s initial decision to start drinking was something they chose, the continued act of drinking is often something they have limited control over because of the way the brain is changed.
 People can be addicted to a lot of things.
 The following information is about addiction to alcohol.
-People who have an addiction commonly have the following behaviors:
+People who have an addiction commonly have the following symptoms:

 - Physical dependence: The body’s need for alcohol in order to function

 - Withdrawals: Medical problems that result from not drinking alcohol.

 - Tolerance: The need to drink more alcohol in order to reach the same effect.